Grim-/OutwardSuperSimpleExample/README.md

 ## Part One : Unity 101.

 __Everything you *see* inside Outward while playing is a GameObject, that tree?
 GameObject.
 Player?
 GameObject.
-Particle Effect System?
+Pretty Visual?
 GAMEOBJECT__

 __So it is important to understand how these things work.__